Despite the University of Missouri’s decision to pull out, Blue Springs is pressing ahead with development of the Missouri Innovation Park.

 But otherwise there was little movement by the university in 2013.
 Chancellor Brady Deaton, while suggesting the university was still committed, acknowledged that frustration during a visit to the area last October.
 But Deaton was headed for retirement, as was Provost Brian Foster, and Ross suggested the change in leadership could have contributed to MU’s change of heart.

-Page 2 of 2 - “I believe it had to do with the change of major players,” Ross said.
+“I believe it had to do with the change of major players,” Ross said.
 Asked if he received any specific reasoning on why exactly MU bailed, Ross said he got the same answer the university stated publicly: “realignment.”

 It was also last fall that the EDC board held a retreat to focus on core priorities.
 Starner said a consensus emerged: MU might come or might not, “but we have to be committed as a community to develop this park.”